EverleeJ/avr-button-matrix/README.md

 By default (no button press), `matrix_out()` returns 0, when a button is pressed, it should return the number of that button, relative to the location of the ROW and COL pins

-Below is an example using values of the previously shown `matrix_config()`, that blinks the onboard Arduino Uno LED (PORTB5) when a button is pressed
+Below is an example using values of the previously shown `matrix_config()` that blinks the onboard Arduino Uno LED (PORTB5) when a button is pressed

 ```c
 int main(void) {